In this article, we’ll pit SignNow vs. DocuSign. We’ll analyze both electronic signature apps to answer a simple question: Which one is better?

 Both DocuSign and SignNow have great customization capabilities for companies looking to add their logos to their documents.

-DocuSign allows you to customize things such as color schemes, banners, and buttons to make them fit your company’s visual style.
+DocuSign allows you to customize color schemes, banners, and buttons to make them fit your company’s visual style.

 SignNow vs. Docusign – Which tool should YOU choose?